Starkit-SPL/pose_design/README.md

 4. Tap open in right bottom corner, then tap trust.

-5. So, if you eant to load latest version, ->VCS menu->...->fetch.
+5. So, if you want to load latest version, ->VCS menu->...->fetch.